Top 4 reasons your residents want to report rent payments to credit bureaus

 But that’s not the only mortgage-related benefit.
 Rent payment reporting also speeds up the lending process.
 If they’ve been using a program to report rent payments to credit bureaus, the mortgage lender will be able to see their rental payment history directly on their credit report.

-This saves them the trouble of having to call your property management company to track down the resident’s payment history.
+This saves them the trouble of having to call your property management company to track down the resident’s payment information.
 And it’s one less administrative task you and your team don’t have to handle anymore.
 Less admin work is always a plus.

 Additional ways to leverage improved credit from reporting rent payments to credit bureaus